cosbor11/user-asset-translator/Follow-Up-Questions.md

 ## Is the report generator keeping the report in memory until the whole file is ready to be written to disk and available for pick-up?

-   Yes, if we load test it and have any problems we could split the reports based on max file size
+   Yes, if we load test it and have any problems we could split the reports based on maxFileSize or maxRecords.
+From my experience, I've never ran into any out-of-memory issues the only issues I've encounterd is related to timeouts occuring while processing.
+To prevent that we could consider tracking the process time during execution and a minute before the 14 min timeout is reached we put the remaing records back on top of the queue, and cut the file generation early.
+We would still produce the file with the a subsection of the bulk consumed from queue.

 ## The signal for report to be generated is a two minute interval between requests.
 If we receive a request every minute for an hour and then nothing for two minutes, then the report will have data from 60 requests.
 How is this implemented?